Yandex Cloud

 Alert

-Once created, the VM will be assigned an IP address and a host name (FQDN) for connections.
-If you selected No address in the Public address field, you won't be able to access the VM from the internet.
+Once created, the VM gets an IP address and a host name (FQDN) for connections.
+If you selected No address in the Public IP address field, you will not be able to access the VM from the internet.

-It may take a few minutes to create the VM.
+It may take a few minutes to create your VM.
 When the VM status changes to RUNNING, you can upload the website files.

-You can connect to a VM using the SSH protocol when it is running (the VM's status is RUNNING).
+You can connect to a VM over SSH once it gets the RUNNING status.
 To do this, you can use the ssh utility in Linux/macOS/Windows 10 and PuTTY in Windows 7/8.

-To connect to a VM, you must specify its public address.
+To connect to the VM, specify its public IP address.

 1. Open the folder page in the management console.